Stanley Bernard Stephen Samuel

-Stanley Bernard Stephen Samuel (born 10 March 1986) is a retired professional Malaysian footballer who last played for Kuala Lumpur and has represented the Malaysia national team.
+Stanley Bernard Stephen Samuel (born 10 March 1986) is a Malaysian retired professional footballer who last played for Kuala Lumpur and has represented the Malaysia national team.
 He also been played in India and had an underwent trials with Indonesia club.
 He currently works as a football pundit and match commentator for Asian broadcasters Astro SuperSport and Astro Arena.
-He also is currently the CEO of Kuala Lumpur City Football Club.
+He also is currently the Deputy CEO of Malaysia national team.

-Career
+Club career

 Kuala Lumpur FA

 Growing up in Kuala Lumpur, Stanley was a prodigy from the elite Bukit Jalil Sports School.
-At the age of 18 he made his debut with Kuala Lumpur FA in the second tier, Malaysian Premier League.
+At the age of 18 he made his debut with Kuala Lumpur FA in the second tier, Malaysia Premier League.
 He played for Kuala Lumpur FA for 5 seasons.
 In the 2008 Malaysia Cup group stage, Stanley was top scorer with 5 goals in 6 matches.

 Perak UPB My/Team

-Stanley moved to UPB-MyTeam in 2009, scoring 12 goals in 28 appearances in the Malaysian Super League, FA Cup and Malaysia Cup.
-In the same year, Stanley made his debut for the Malaysia U-23 team and also earned his 1st caps for the full national side.
+Stanley moved to UPB-MyTeam in 2009, scoring 12 goals in 28 appearances in the Malaysia Super League, Malaysia FA Cup and Malaysia Cup.
+In the same year, Stanley made his debut for the Malaysia U23 team and also earned his 1st caps for the full national side.